craigduncanlab/singlecell/genome_sizes.md

 This is a short introductory note to explain what we mean by the concept of a genome's size.

+## Genetics

 Back in the days of Medel, it was proposed that some observable and easily distinguishable physical traits of parent organisms were apparent or not apparent in offspring.
 By studying this, Medel inspired a theory that combinations of some 'gene' that was linked to each trait, that was inherited from parents.
 This gave rise to the study of 'genetics', which originally was the study of observable characteristics of offspring and their relationship to the parent organism's physical characeristics.

 At its heart, genetics is interested in biological information transfer.
-The precise physical mechanisms of bioligical information transfer were not originally known.
+The precise physical mechanisms of biological information transfer were not originally known.
 Over time, the initial abstract and mathematical interest in transfer of physical traits has been supplemented by detailed information about the chemical, molecular and biological basis for transmitting information from one generation of organism to the next.

 In Mendel's time, there was a significant observation about the *regular proportions* in which characteristics from parent organisms might appear in offspring, at least for some traits.
 Mendel observed that there were mathematical ratios in the rate of appearance of that trait in the next generation.
 What he observed, in those cases, was the inheritence of a physical characteristic was not arbitrarily or randomly distributed.
 This suggested a biological process of some simple binary choice was involved in determining those physical characteristics.
 Mendel did not know how the binary choices that determined the next generation actually occurred, but there was enough information to develop a theory that there was something called a 'dominant gene' and a 'recessive gene'.

 Later, it became known that there were specific molecules in each cell of an organism that contained information from each parent, and which would also remain and be transferred to the next generation of offspring.
 We now know that there are molecules, strands of DNA in each organisms 'cells', that contain a linear sequence of genetic material (information from each parent, encoded in one or more sub-sections of DNA molecules called 'genes').
 Generally, we can substitute the word 'information' for gene and it still makes sense, if we are talking about 'binary' physical traits.

+## Obsrevations about genetic material in the context of genetics

 These separate DNA strands/molecules/lengths are sometimes bound up and compressed, at other times extended and 'open'.